apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 For the detailed command description, run `kbcli alert add-receiver -h`.

 :::

-Run the command below to view the notification configurations.
+View the notification configurations.

   ```bash
   kbcli alert list-receivers
   ```

-Run the command below to delete the notification channel and receiver if you want to disable the alert function.
+Delete the notification channel and receiver if you want to disable the alert function.

   ```bash
   kbcli alert delete-receiver <receiver-name>